sambrentnall/minimal-mistakes/_drafts/GatewayOnHyperVCore.md

 #  feature: /assets/images/home-banner.jpg
 #  thumb: /assets/logo.png
 ---
-I seem to spin up a lot of Virtual Lab's and to make sure my lab doesn't interfere with the rest of my network and to simulate a larger enterprise environment you'd use a router.
+I seem to spin up a lot of Virtual Labs.
+To make sure my lab doesn't interfere with the rest of my network, and to simulate a larger enterprise environment you should use a virtual router.

-I normally use pfSense as my virtual router of choice but decided recently to create a router on Windows Server 2016 Core.
+I normally use pfSense as my virtual router of choice, but decided recently to create a router on Windows Server 2016 Core.

-This isn't the first time I'e installed or used Windows Server Core, in a previous lab ive used it for a DC but i've not had much experience with it and this is was the first time i've used Windows Server for a router let alone on Core.
+This isn't the first time I've installed or used Windows Server Core - in a previous lab I have used it for a DC but I haven't had much experience with it, so this is was the first time I've used Windows Server for a router let alone on Core.

 Assumptions:
 - You've configured your Virtual Switches with one connected to your host's network and at least one private\internal network
-- You've created the virtual machine with the associated NIC's attached
+- You've created the virtual machine with the associated NICs attached
 - You've installed Windows Server 2016 Core selecting the none GUI option

 ## Setting up the server

-1. On first boot you'll be presented with a prompt asking to configure the Administrator password
+1. On first boot you'll be presented with a prompt asking to configure the Administrator password.

    ![FirstBoot](/assets/images/posts/GatewayOnHyperVCore/FirstBoot.jpg)

-1. We'll be doing most of the work in Powershell so we need to launch it
+1. We'll be doing most of the work in Powershell so we need to launch it.

    ```cmd
    > Powershell.exe
    ```
    ![FirstBoot](/assets/images/posts/GatewayOnHyperVCore/Powershell.jpg)

-1. First things first, lets name the computer (ignore the prompt about rebooting, we'll do this after configuring the machine)
+1. First lets name the computer (ignore the prompt about rebooting, we'll do this after configuring the machine).

    ```Powershell
    > Rename-Computer -Name GW
    ```

-1. We now want to rename the network adaptors but to do this, first we need to find out the current names, use this to double check the MAC addresses with the NIC's inside your virtualisation software
+1. We now want to rename the network adaptors, but to do this, we first need to find out the current names.
+Use the output from this to double check the MAC addresses with the NICs inside your virtualization software.

    ```Powershell
    > Get-NetIPConfiguration
    ```
    ![GetNetIPConfig](/assets/images/posts/GatewayOnHyperVCore/GetNetIPConfig.jpg)

-1. We then want to rename the adaptors using Rename-NetAdaptor using the -Name switch to pass the current names that we found out in the previous step.
-Then use Get-NetIPConfiguration again to confirm
+1. We then want to rename the adaptors using Rename-NetAdaptor.
+Using the -Name switch to pass the current names that we found in the previous step.
+Then use Get-NetIPConfiguration again to confirm.

    ```Powershell
    > Rename-NetAdapter -Name Ethernet -NewName External